csauve/wifi-room-detection/README.md

 ./train.sh <room-name>
 ```

-This will log each time a sample is recorded to `examples.db`.
-The script can be stopped with a `^C`.
-You should capture ~50 samples per location.
-Once you've done this, you're ready to make predictions:
+This will repeatedly scan for samples and append them to `examples.db`.
+You should capture ~50 samples per room, covering the space as you do it.
+Once you've captured enough, the script can be stopped with a `^C` and you're ready to make predictions:

 ```sh
 ./predict.sh
 ```

-This will continually scan and predict your location.
+Since `examples.db` stores one sample per line containing the room name, you can use tools like `grep` and `cat` to filter, exclude, and combine samples.

 ## License
 MIT